awsdocs/amazon-ec2-user-guide/doc_source/AccessingInstancesLinux.md

 + **\(IPv6 only\) Get the IPv6 address of the instance**

   If you've assigned an IPv6 address to your instance, you can optionally connect to the instance using its IPv6 address instead of a public IPv4 address or public IPv4 DNS hostname\.
 Your local computer must have an IPv6 address and must be configured to use IPv6\.
 You can get the IPv6 address of your instance using the Amazon EC2 console\.
 Check the **IPv6 IPs** field\.
 If you prefer, you can use the [describe\-instances](http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html) \(AWS CLI\) or [Get\-EC2Instance](http://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2Instance.html) \(AWS Tools for Windows PowerShell\) command\.
 For more information about IPv6, see [IPv6 Addresses](using-instance-addressing.md#ipv6-addressing)\.
-+ **Locate the private key**
++ **Locate the private key**** and verify permissions**

-  Get the fully qualified path to the location on your computer of the `.pem` file for the key pair that you specified when you launched the instance\.
+  Get the fully\-qualified path to the location on your computer of the `.pem` file for the key pair that you specified when you launched the instance\.
+Verify that the `.pem` file has permissions of 0400, not 0777\.
+For more information, see [Error: Unprotected Private Key File](TroubleshootingInstancesConnecting.md#troubleshoot-unprotected-key)\.
 + **Get the default user name for the AMI that you used to launch your instance**
   + For Amazon Linux 2 or the Amazon Linux AMI, the user name is `ec2-user`\.
   + For a Centos AMI, the user name is `centos`\.